Novus Aviation could double portfolio over next 18 months, managing director says

 Dubai-headquartered Novus, however, sees opportunity to buy during the market downturn to meet demand for smaller aircraft types and certain larger, fuel-efficient jets.

-It is interested in Boeing 737 MAX and Airbus A320neo narrowbody jets, and Boeing 787 and Airbus A350 widebodies, Mounir Kuzbari told Reuters in an interview.
+It is interested in Boeing BA.N 737 MAX and Airbus AIR.PA A320neo narrowbody jets, and Boeing 787 and Airbus A350 widebodies, Mounir Kuzbari told Reuters in an interview.

 “We’ve got capacity, appetite to grow the portfolio significantly over the next 18 months and ability to do at least $1 billion, $2 billion, $3 billion of new acquisitions,” he said, adding that he expected travel demand to begin rebounding in the first-half of 2021.